Writer

 Indian Residential School Survivor’s Society

-I am a white settler who lives and works in Tkaronto — the traditional territory of the Haudenosaunee, the Huron-Wendat, the Anishnaabeg, the Chippewa, and the Mississaugas of the Credit.
+I am a white settler who lives and works in Toronto— the traditional territory of the Haudenosaunee, the Huron-Wendat, the Anishnaabeg, the Chippewa, and the Mississaugas of the Credit.
 I give thanks for the ability to work and live on this land with many First Nations, Métis, and Inuit peoples and settlers from all over the world.

 I grew up in Caledon, Ontario, which is also traditional territory of the Haudenosaunee, the Huron-Wendat, the Anishnaabeg, the Chippewa, and the Mississaugas of the Credit.
 This land is covered by the Upper Canada Treaties.